 The Graduate Management Admission Test (GMAT) helps graduate business programs worldwide determine the probability of a particular student’s success in a Master of Business Administration (MBA) program.
 As such, it focuses on finely tuned mathematics and verbal skills and analytical writing.
-The GMAT costs approximately $270.
+The GMAT costs approximately $250.
 Prospective graduate students can take the GMAT on computer or on a limited schedule (once or twice a year) at testing centers.
 In addition, the test cannot be taken more than once in a 31 day time period.
-The GMAT takes approximately four hours.
+The GMAT takes approximately 3 hours and 30 minutes.

 - The GMAT differs from some standardized tests in that penalties for unanswered questions weigh heavier upon scores than penalties for wrong answers.
 As a result, when taking the GMAT, you should answer all of the questions.